2 Timothy 1 – A Spirit of Boldness

 i.
 Flashing through his mind were the sermons he preached (a preacher), the churches he founded and led (an apostle), and the diverse nations he brought to Jesus Christ (a teacher of the Gentiles).
 He no doubt thanked Jesus as he considered each one.

 b.
 For this reason I also suffer these things: Paul knew that though he preached a wonderful message, it cost him dearly along the way.
-His present suffering in prion was because of this heavenly appointment.
+His present suffering in prison was because of this heavenly appointment.

 c.
 For I know whom I have believed and am persuaded: This explains why Paul was so bold in his work, and how he could feel honored by circumstances that might make others feel ashamed.
 He said that it was because I know whom I have believed.
 Paul knew the God he trusted and served.